aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 ## Representing Sequences

 One of the useful structures we can build with paires is a sequence -- an ordered collection of data objects.
-There are, of course, many ways to represent sequence in term of pairs.
+There are, of course, many ways to represent sequences in term of pairs.
 One particularly straightforward representation is illustrated in the picture, where the sequence `1, 2, 3, 4` is represented as a chain of pairs.

 ![The sequence 1, 2, 3, 4 represented as a chain
 of pairs.](https://blog-images-1258719270.cos.ap-shanghai.myqcloud.com/%E3%80%8A%20Structure%20and%20Interpretation%20of%20Computer%20Programs%20%28Lisp%29%20%E3%80%8B/The%20sequence%201%2C%202%2C%203%2C%204%20represented%20as%20a%20chain%20of%20pairs.png)

-The `car` of each pairs is the corresponding item in the chain, and the `cdr` of the pair is the next pair in the chain.
+The `car` of each pair is the corresponding item in the chain, and the `cdr` of the pair is the next pair in the chain.
 The `cdr` of the final pair signals the end of the sequence by pointing to a distinguished value that is not a pair, represented in box-and-pointer diagrams as a diagonal line and in programs as the value of the variable `nil`.
-The entrie sequence is constructed by nested cons operations:
+The entrie sequence is constructed by nested `cons` operations:

 ```lisp
 (cons 1